veertuinc/anka-docs/content/en/docs/Overview/packages.md

 Anka Build solution includes `anka.pkg`, `Controller/Registry` and plugins to integrate with existing commonly used CI systems like Jenkins, Teamcity, GitLab CI, BuildKite etc.

 ### What's included in Anka Flow?
 Anka Flow solution includes `anka.pkg` to run on developer mac workstations.
+Doesn't require Anka Build.
+Can co-exit with Anka Build.
+Anka Flow runs on developer mac workstations (macbook models and iMac).

 ### What's included in Anka Secure?
 Anka Secure solution includes `anka.pkg` to run on mac end clients and the `Registry`.
+Doesn't require Anka Build.
+Can co-exit with Anka Build.
+Anka Flow runs on developer mac workstations (macbook models and iMac).

 ### Who should use Anka Build?
 Anka Build is for anyone who wants to configure a private macOS cloud for CI purposes.
 The private macOS cloud can be configured on-prem or on hosted macs.